staticbackendhq/core/README.md

 You may use the following channels to get help and support.

-* [Discord](https://discord.gg/vgh2PTp9ZB): for any help and joining the conversation.
 * [GitHub issues](https://github.com/staticbackendhq/core/issues): To report bugs / contributing code.
 * [GitHub Discussions](https://github.com/staticbackendhq/core/discussions): For ideas, feature requests and general discussions.